ghostofuzumaki/UID-Mini-Project/README.md

 ## License

-This project is for educational purposes and does not include any licensing for the embedded YouTube videos.
+This project is for educational purposes and I take ownership for the embedded YouTube videos.

 ---